In some overseas territories, the congregation had further expanded, but elsewhere the work was completed, for various reasons.

 Aging and completion in the Netherlands and Belgium

 The situation in the Netherlands and Belgium has changed dramatically since the 1970s.
 Only a few new brothers entered the congregation and many communities were closed.
 The schools which had been founded and run by the brothers in the Netherlands and Belgium were no longer under their management.
 But that doesn’t mean that the brothers have not been active: many are still engaged in management or administrative activities.
 Some are helping in the Movement of Mercy or at Kloosterhotel ZIN.
-De brothers of the community De Vuurhaard shelter refugees and in the Elim community the brothers organize all kind of activities.
+In the Elim community the brothers organize all kind of activities.
 All of them are somehow involved in projects helping those in need.

 Completion in overseas areas